rust-lang/rfcs/text/3537-msrv-resolver.md

 Users can workaround this by raising the version requirement or using `cargo update --precise`.

 When `rust-version` is unset,
-we'll fallback to `rustc --version`.
+we'll fallback to `rustc --version` if its not a pre-release.
 This is primarily targeted at helping users with a [`rust-toolchain.toml` file](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) (to reduce duplication)